Your Life Story

 In addition, Mark taught us how to quiet mental chatter and tap into nature for energy (which lay the groundwork for my meditation practice).
 This became crucial during our trips to the Hawaii Ironman World Championships held on the big island of Kona each year in October.
 Whether it is the rawness of racing on an active volcano or the fear that wind gusts might blow you into the lava fields (that’s how 86-year-old Sister Madonna Buder broke her hip!) or the death march through the Natural Energy Labs where the elevation sinks closer to the belly of the beast and the pavement gets hotter and hotter.
 This historic race is revered and feared!

-Having work / life balance set me free to explore digital transformation on an exabyte scale
+Having work / life balance set me free to explore cultural transformation on an exabyte scale

 Chapter Three: Motorcycle Crashes Wake You Up

 I got my first motorcycle by writing a letter to my mom wordsmithing its virtues and it worked!
 I tried Japanese (Kawasaki KDX125, Yamaha YZ100, Honda CR125) dirt bikes before getting lured away by the wonderful deep throaty notes of an Italian twin as it came thundering past us while we were bicycling up the hills of northern California.
 I first bought one Ducati 748, then another Ducati 999s and finally a Ducati 1098r before jumping ship for the “other” Italian brand.

 Aprilia was known for its rich Grand Prix racing heritage building bikes as beautiful to look at as they are a joy to ride.
 Italians are passionate about their racing and Italian machines are expensive to crash and fix (Ducati, Ferrari, Aprilia, Lamborghini).
 I needed lessons.
 So, I sought help from the best.

 Rich taught me flow.